-We take another look into the wildlife, flora and fauna on your doorstep
+We take a look into August’s wildlife, flora and fauna on your doorstep and further afield

 Paul Pickering’s working from home was briefly disrupted when his family in Chester discovered a baby blue tit had spent the night in their kitchen!

 Kieran Brocklehurst, from our Client Services Team, discovered wild Smurfs in his garden!
 The Smurf’s new village may have had something to do with his wife, Julie and their children – who loved building it for them!

 Charlotte Thornborrow, from our Leyland office, sent stunning photographs of the wild flowers in here garden.

 Susan Liver, from our Clinical Negligence Team in Preston, managed to capture two hedgehogs enjoying supper in here back garden.

 Esther Thompson, from our Litigation Team in Preston, has also had a regular hedgehog visitor to the garden!

 Julie Lee from Preston’s Clinical Negligence Team, says that the only thing enjoying the wild weather in June is her hanging baskets and planters – and they are thriving!

 Julie Lee’s only other wild visitor to her garden in June has been this young bear – her Great Nephew, Teddy!
 Daddy bear, Alex Fryer, is in our Accounts Team.

 Julie Lee, from our Preston office, is fortunate to be surrounded by fields so her family doesn’t have to go far to see beautiful flowers.